 cat airflow.cfgto output all contents in that file.

 The CLI will look for

 .env by default, but if you want to specify multiple files, make

 .env a top-level directory and create sub-files within that folder.

 In other words,your project might look like the following:

-If you're working on an Airflow project locally but intend to deploy to Astronomer and want to commit your Environment Variables to your source control tool, you can set them in your
+If you're working on an Astro project locally but intend to deploy to Astronomer and want to commit your environment variables to your source control tool, you can set them in your

 Dockerfile.
-This file was automatically created when you first initialized your Airflow project on Astronomer (via
+This file was automatically created when you first initialized your Astro project on Astronomer (via

 $ astro dev init).